themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 Like the subway signage system, the Unigrid system was designed to bring order to a chaotic process.
 The NPS is a widely distributed organization with widely varying needs and staff capabilities.
 Because the Unigrid was designed as a simple, modular system, it was straightforward to create many different brochures separately that felt like part of the same system.
 Because it was designed to be modular and flexible, it was possible to adapt it to new needs over time without dismantling the foundation of the system.

 Even the most ambitious systems don’t always have what it takes to survive.
 Vignelli’s New York City subway map, which he designed alongside the subway signage system, was famously replaced a few years later after continued complaints from subway riders.
-Vignelli was quoted by the *New York Times*, calling the replacement map a ‘mongrel’ for its messy mixing of ‘naturalism and abstraction’ (Vignelli’s map was much-hated by New Yorkers for wildly misrepresenting above-ground distances in favor of diagrammatic purity).
-Michael Hertz, the designer of the map which long outlasted Vignelli’s own, responded that ‘mongrels’ or ‘hybrids’ are ‘usually healthier, smarter, and longer-lived creatures than his "thoroughbred" turned out to be.’
+Vignelli was quoted by the *New York Times*, calling the replacement map a “mongrel” for its messy mixing of “naturalism and abstraction” (Vignelli’s map was much-hated by New Yorkers for wildly misrepresenting above-ground distances in favor of diagrammatic purity).
+Michael Hertz, the designer of the map which long outlasted Vignelli’s own, responded that “mongrels” or “hybrids” are “usually healthier, smarter, and longer-lived creatures than his ‘thoroughbred’ turned out to be.”

 ## Dead Branches